 McGill Attends Stinger Park Ribbon Cutting Ceremony

-Stinger Park was buzzing last Friday evening ahead of the much-anticipated ribbon cutting ceremony.
+Stinger Park was buzzing on the evening of August 11, 2023, ahead of the much-anticipated ribbon cutting ceremony.
 Visitors were beaming with excitement as they checked out the impressive multipurpose fields, tennis courts, pickle ball courts, cornhole area, shaded picnic spaces, and scenic nature trails.
 The sound of children laughing filled the air as they played on the slides, jungle gyms, and splashpad.

 People of all ages and backgrounds seemed to be enjoying the hot summer evening in this new magical place in the heart of Bessemer City.

 “It was great to see the community support and interest for this project — plus all of the folks enjoying the facilities,” said McGill Vice President Doug Chapman.
 “Stinger Park provides something for everyone.
 Having multiple children, I appreciate a place where you can entertain various age groups in a great setting.”

 McGill provided electrical, planning, design, funding assistance, and construction support for the park project.